Michael P. Branch: Education and work

 Michael Branch received a Bachelor of Arts from the College of William & Mary in 1985.
 He received a Master of Arts and Doctor of Philosophy from the University of Virginia.
 He currently teaches undergraduate and graduate courses at the University of Nevada, Reno, where he is University Foundation Professor of English.

 One of the founders of ecocriticism, Branch co-founded the Association for the Study of Literature and Environment (ASLE) and served as the president from 1995-1996.
 He also worked as book review editor for the journal Interdisciplinary Studies in Literature and Environment and co-edited the series Under the Sign of Nature published by The University of Virginia Press.

 His professional memberships include the Sierra Club, Wilderness Society, Nature Conservancy, Friends of the Everglades, Sierra Nevada Alliance, League to Save Lake Tahoe, Friends of Nevada Wilderness, Great Basin Mine Watch, Cenozoic Society's Wildlands Project, John Muir Society, Modern Language Association, American Association of University Professors, American Literature Association, American Society for Environmental History.

 Writing career

 Branch's writing career spans from academic articles to humor essays.
-His column for High Country News “Rants from the Hill” included 69 essays from 2010-2016, which were then collected into two books, Raising Wild and Rants from the Hill.
+His column for High Country News "Rants from the Hill" included 69 essays from 2010-2016, which were then collected into two books, Raising Wild and Rants from the Hill.

 With over 200 publications and 300 invited talks, lectures, and workshops, Branch's work has aided in founding ecocriticism.

-A selection of his work in ecocritcism includes:
+A selection of his work in ecocriticism includes: